 - 9.1.
-The Council remains committed to working cooperatively with Council tenants and leaseholders to shape, strengthen and improve council housing services and sets out a range of options to enable housing customers to be involved. - 9.2.
+The Council remains committed to working co-operatively with Council tenants and leaseholders to shape, strengthen and improve council housing services and to set out a range of options to enable housing customers to be involved. - 9.2.
 All tenants will be notified of changes to their rent and service charges in February/March 2024.